dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 Each of these is described in more detail in the sections below.

 > [!TIP]
-> This document assumes that entity states and the basics of EF core change tracking are understood.
+> This document assumes that entity states and the basics of EF Core change tracking are understood.
 See [Change Tracking in EF Core](xref:core/change-tracking/index) for more information on these topics.

 > [!TIP]
 > You can run and debug into all the code in this document by [downloading the sample code from GitHub](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/ChangeTracking/AccessingTrackedEntities).

 ## Using DbContext.Entry and EntityEntry instances

-For each tracked entity, EF Core keeps track of:
+For each tracked entity, Entity Framework Core (EF Core) keeps track of:

 - The overall state of the entity.
 This is one of `Unchanged`, `Modified`, `Added`, or `Deleted`; see [Change Tracking in EF Core](xref:core/change-tracking/index) for more information.
 - The relationships between tracked entities.
 For example, the blog to which a post belongs.
 - The "current values" of properties.
 - The "original values" of properties, when this information is available.
 Original values are the property values that existed when entity was queried from the database.
 - Which property values have been modified since they were queried.
-- Other information about property values, such as whether or not the value is [temporary](xref:core/change-tracking/miscellaneous).
+- Other information about property values, such as whether or not the value is [temporary](xref:core/change-tracking/miscellaneous#temporary-values).

 Passing an entity instance to <xref:System.Data.Entity.DbContext.Entry%2A?displayProperty=nameWithType> results in an <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry%601> providing access to this information for the given entity.
 For example: